News

 It was adopted by consensus on December 12 2015 and currently 195 UNFCCC members have signed the agreement.

-The practicality of this means that any emissions would be balanced by schemes to offset an equivalent amount of greenhouse gases from the atmosphere, such as planting trees or using carbon capture and storage technology.
+The plan to reduce all greenhouse gas emissions to net zero by 2050 is a target recommended by the Committee on Climate Change.
+The practical outcome of this is that any emissions would be balanced by schemes to offset an equivalent amount of greenhouse gases from the atmosphere, such as planting trees or using carbon capture and storage technology.

-Chapter Three – Why Do We Need Net Zero 2050?
+Chapter three – Why do we need Net Zero 2050?

-We can all see and feel how the world, weather and our environment is changing – and changing (in climate terms) quickly!
+The scientific evidence and research for climate change is now becoming undeniable and irrefutable.
+We can all see and feel how the world, weather and our environment is changing – and changing fast!

+Year-on-year, season–on-season the changes are there for us all to see.
 The research and scientific literature says that even if the earth heats by just 1.5°C there would be a brutal impact on future generations.

 To give us the best chance of staving off climate change we must reduce emissions to net zero.
+By holding global warming at 1.5°C, we stand the best chance of limiting the potentially devastating implications of climate change.

-If global warming exceeds 1.5°C even by half a degree it will create risks that any reasonable person would regard as deeply dangerous.
+If global warming and climate change aren’t curtailed, we could experience rising sea levels, floods and droughts as well as food and water shortages.
+If global warming exceeds 1.5°C even by half a degree, it will create risks that any reasonable person would regard as deeply dangerous.

-Experts suggest that reducing temperature increase to 1.5°C compared to 2°C will result in approximately several hundred million people being less exposed to the issues directly linked to climate change.
+Experts suggest that reducing the temperature increase to 1.5°C compared to 2°C will result in several hundred million people being less exposed to the issues directly linked to climate change.
+Further to this, experts say that the next 10 years will be absolutely critical in determining what kind of world will exist in the coming centuries.

-In attempt to reduce emissions created by businesses in the UK, the government launched the Streamlined Energy and Carbon Reporting (SECR) policy, implemented on 1 April 2019 to replace the Carbon Reduction Commitment (CRC).
+In an attempt to reduce emissions created by businesses in the UK, the government launched the Streamlined Energy and Carbon Reporting (SECR) policy, implemented on 1 April 2019 to replace the Carbon Reduction Commitment (CRC).

 The legislation is designed to simplify energy and carbon reporting and encourage qualifying organisations to implement energy efficiency measures.
 The scheme has introduced carbon reporting to more organisations than ever before.

-Chapter Four – Who Is Affected By Net Zero 2050?
+Chapter four – Who is affected by Net Zero 2050?

-But who exactly does Net Zero 2050 affect, and who can help the country achieve this massive goal?
+We’ve established the gravity and size of the issue and the effort needed to achieve net zero by 2050.
+But who exactly does Net Zero 2050 affect, and who can help achieve this massive goal?
+In short, pretty much everyone!

-However, the UK is leading the way by becoming the first major economy in the world to pass laws to end its contribution to global warming by 2050.
+The UK is leading the way by becoming the first major economy in the world to pass laws to end its contribution to global warming by 2050.

-Countries that are expected to lead the way are those that have signed the 2015 Paris Agreement.
+However, tackling climate change requires more than just the UK’s effort.
+It’s a global issue that requires a global solution.
+The countries that are expected to lead the way are those that have signed the 2015 Paris Agreement.

 With such a momentous goal it’s critical that industries start making progress as soon as possible.